jnguyen1098/Tree-to-DOT/README.md

 # Tree-to-DOT
-This is a C program that converts binary trees into a representation that can be opened in any graph description language compiler (such as [this](https://dreampuf.github.io/GraphvizOnline/)) supporting the [DOT language](https://en.wikipedia.org/wiki/DOT_(graph_description_language)).
+This is a proof-of-concept C program that converts integer binary trees into a representation that can be opened in any graph description language compiler (such as [this](https://dreampuf.github.io/GraphvizOnline/)) supporting the [DOT language](https://en.wikipedia.org/wiki/DOT_(graph_description_language)).

 ## How to Run
 Just compile and run it (e.g. `gcc tree_to_dot.c && ./a.out`) and it will output (to `stdout`) the resultant graph (or tree in this case).